dorianjagusch/minishell/README.md

 <img src="img/minishell_banner.png" width="900px" align="center">

 This is the Minishell project for Hive Helsinki (42 School).
 Minishell is a shell implementation that provides a basic command-line interface, offering various features and functionalities while adhering to most Unix shell standards.
-This project was done in collaboration with [Azzar Sarikhani Aghmioun](https://github.com/azarSarikhani)
+This project was done in collaboration with [Azär Sarikhani Aghmioun](https://github.com/azarSarikhani)

 ## Features